High School Equivalency

 When do you give it to Hudson Valley Community College when taking a credit-free course?

-If you register by phone, fax or online we ask that you send your Certificate of Residence to our office within five business days.
+If you register by phone or fax we ask that you send your Certificate of Residence to our office within five business days.
 Students who register by mail or in person should submit their certificate at the time of registration.